berkeatac/data-marketplace/README.md

 ## CORS error & solution

 The endpoint for blocks / product information is CORS enabled, and therefore it's not possible to make calls from the browser.
 To workaround this issue, I have deployed my own cors-anywhere instance to use as a server in-between the browser and the server.
 The heroku instance can be found in the URL the fetch requests are sent to.

+## Zero priced products

+The zero priced may be changed to have a random price by uncommenting Math.random() snippet in the api.ts file.

 #### There may be randomly failing requests due to this, and should produce a successful response after a few tries.